agp19d/map-animation/README.md

 # Map Animation

-A simple project that animates a marker along a predefined route using Mapbox GL JS.
+A project that animates a marker along a predefined route using Mapbox GL JS.

 ## Description